colourandcode1/gist/FIRESTORE_RULES.md

 - **users**: Users can read/write their own profile; admins can read all
 - **sessions**: Users can create/read/update/delete their own sessions; admins have full access
 - **projects**: Users can create/read/update/delete their own projects; admins have full access
-- **problemSpaces**: Users can create/read/update/delete their own problem spaces; contributors can read/update; admins have full access
+- **problemSpaces**: Members can create/read/update/delete their own problem spaces; problem space contributors (collaborators) can read/update; admins have full access
 - **comments**: Users can create comments and manage their own; admins can manage all
 - **shareLinks**: Anyone can read (for sharing); creators can manage; admins have full access
 - **teams**: Team members can read; owners/admins can update; admins have full access